Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/1-call-api/README.md

 </details>

-Follow the steps below to manually walk through the steps to register and configure the applications in the Azure portal.
+Follow the steps below to manually walk through the steps to register and configure the applications in the Microsoft Entra admin center.

-### Choose the Azure AD tenant where you want to create your applications
+### Choose the Microsoft Entra tenant where you want to create your applications

 As a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com).
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD tenant..
+1. If your account is present in more than one Microsoft Entra tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Microsoft Entra tenant..

 ### Register the service app (msal-node-api)

-1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure Active Directory** service.
+1. Navigate to the [Microsoft Entra admin center](https://entra.microsoft.com) and select the **Microsoft Entra ID** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
     1. In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-node-api`.